Janhavi-118/pygame_drone_swarm/README.md

-# Pygame Drone Swarm Simulation
+# Autonomous Exploration of Unknown Indoor Environments Using Multi-UAV System : The Pygame Simulation

 Pygame-based **2D visualization and communication framework** for autonomous multi-UAV (Unmanned Aerial Vehicles) indoor exploration systems.
 This project provides a lightweight, real-time visualization tool for drone swarm behavior and inter-drone communication patterns.